swansondesigns/ts-proposal-wp/docs/sections/2-requirements/content-builder.md

 You need a system that provides structure for everyday content creation while remaining flexible enough to accommodate special requirements without compromising the integrity of the overall system.

----

-## Questions

-**Workflow and Publishing**: How should content creation, review, and publishing workflows be structured?
-See [Workflow and Publishing](sections/requirements/for-discussion.md) in the For Discussion section for detailed considerations.